muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 **Tuple** with zero attributes.

-The idiomatic default attribute name for a single-attribute **Article** is `0t0` (the first conceptually ordered attribute name) when there isn't an actual meaningful name to give it.
+The idiomatic default attribute name for a single-attribute **Article** is `0t0` (the first conceptually positional attribute name) when there isn't an actual meaningful name to give it.

 [RETURN](#TOP)